Duncan’s Barley Dal Recipe

 · You can use Split Peas or Split Lentils or other types of Dal instead of Mung Dal.
 I just really like the taste of Mung Dal.
 The grain provides the texture; the legume provides the soup-like quality.

-· Dal has a tendency when cooked by itself in a rice cooker (or in a pan on the stove for that matter) to boil over and make a mess on your stove or countertop.
+· Dal has a tendency to boil over and make a mess on your stove or countertop when cooked by itself in a rice cooker with lid on (or in a pan on the stove for that matter).
 Ways to prevent this: 1) Cock the lid of the rice cooker or pot so that the dal doesn’t boil over.
 2) Put 1-3 TBSP of oil into the Dal at the start of cooking 3) Put vegetables (or whatever) in the steamer insert above the cooking pan.
 This will prevent the overflow altogether.
-5) Put the Rice Cooker onto a plate or large deep-sided pie dish so that, if there is any overflow, it ends up on the plate and not on your counter 6) Don’t cook the Dal all by itself—the addition of Barley and/or Rice and/or Wild Rice seems to prevent or at least reduce boil-over.
+5) Put the Rice Cooker onto a plate or large deep-sided glass or ceramic deep-dish pie pan so that, if there is any overflow, it ends up on the pie pan and not on your counter 6) Don’t cook the Dal all by itself—the addition of Barley and/or Rice and/or Wild Rice seems to prevent or at least reduce boil-over.